Nike-Inc/SQift/README.md

 ## TODO

 - Add support for OSX, watchOS and tvOS
-- Add a `DatabasePool` class to generate `Database` connections on-the-fly for executing parallel reads
 - Add support for busy-wait callbacks
 - Add support for custom collation callbacks
 - Add SQLCipher integration for encrypting the database